 CoinJar allows UK and Australian residents to buy, sell, and store Bitcoin (BTC) and a growing number of other cryptocurrencies.
 Registration and verification are quick, taking just 10 minutes from start to finish for me.
 Once you’re in, CoinJar’s website and mobile app are simple and easy to use.

 UK residents can deposit GBP via a UK bank transfer (which is credited within minutes).
 You can also instantly buy any supported cryptocurrency with a debit or credit card.
 CoinJar’s fees are transparent and competitive (1% normally, or 2% if you use a debit/credit card).

 This post has been sponsored by CoinJar, but I’ve produced this review myself and I have full editorial control of what is said (just like everything else on quickpenguin.net).

 What is CoinJar?
 How does it work?
 Can you trust this platform?

 In this CoinJar review, I’ll clear up all the questions you might have about it – including what countries can use it, supported cryptocurrencies, how its fees work, and more.

 - Registered with the FCA as a cryptoasset business.

 - Verified in less than 10 minutes.

-- GBP deposits are credited quickly (within minutes after your first deposit).
+- GBP deposits are credited quickly (within minutes).